Agile-Creative-Labs/spacybot/README.md

 # spacybot
-entity extration proof of concept
+workflow with entity extration proof of concept